Beyond the Training Event

 |LEARNERS AND MANAGERS WON’T UNDERSTAND THE INITIATIVE|

 The most successful learning leaders make sure that everyone affected knows what’s coming, how it supports the strategy, what’s in it for them and exactly what role they are expected to play—both before and after the core learning takes place.
 When linkages and expectations are consistently communicated, learner motivation and manager commitment to coaching and reinforcement dramatically increase.
-Without communication, people show up for programs and passively participate without knowing what’s at stake.
+Without communication, people show up for programmes and passively participate without knowing what’s at stake.

 4. EXPECTATIONS, PROCESSES, AND TOOLS